 This was so much fun and perfect for a girl’s weekend in DFW!
 Texas Wine and Wood hosts various DIY wood sign workshops where you can create fun home decor!
 They even serve you brunch and bottomless Mimosas on Saturdays!
 You can reserve your spot and choose your design online.
 Perfect girl’s day!

 The Fort Worth Japanese Garden will transport you to a different country, all without leaving the city!
 With bridges, plants, and Koi fish, it is a definite must-see!
-You can also visit the other botanic gardens on site.
+You can also visit the other botanical gardens on site.

 There are several Top Golf locations scattered around the DFW metroplex, so you can surely find one close to you!
 In short, Top Golf is a hybrid between golfing and a video game.
 You have real golf clubs and balls, and you try to aim at different targets depending on the chosen game.
 It’s a fun way to add a bit of friendly competition to your night!